dvasipalli/CNN_Glasses/README.md

 # CNN_Glasses
-Accurately identify if the person in the image is wearing glasses or not
+Accurately identify if the person in the image is wearing glasses or not using deep convolutional networks